 Many of you will be looking for the ‘best Chinese tea’.
 We doubt there’s such a thing, because taste is always personal.
 But we can say without doubt that Dragon Well tea is the most popular tea in China.
 So if demand is the measure, then this is the tea you must try.

 - The more affordable Dragon Well teas have a nuttier and more robust aroma.
 If that’s what you like, there’s no need to go for premium Longjing.
 Freshness does matter a lot though.

 - Premium longjing teas (1 bud 2 leaves or 1 bud and 1 leaf) tend have a light and green beans flavour.
 When you brew premium longjing, go for a straight transparent glass to appreciate the appearance.
 See for example the video below:

 2. Bi Luo Chun (碧螺春）Green Tea (Green Spring Snail)

 Bi Luo Chun green tea is the second most well known tea right after Longjing.
 Its name is inspired by its curly shape, which resembles a snail house.
 Original Bi Luo Chun is produced in the Tai Lake region in Dongding Mountain.

 Relative to Longjing, a Bi Luo Chun green tea has a more robust, vegetal and flowery aroma.
-If you’re seeking a strong green tea, Bi Luo Chun is your best starting point.
+If you’re seeking a strong green tea, Bi Luo Chun is your best Chinese tea to get.